-About 550,000 children are currently in foster care in the United States, with 19,000 foster children in Ohio.
+About 424,000 children are currently in foster and kinship care in the United States, with 16,000 foster and kinship children in Ohio.
 The vast majority of children are placed into care due to neglect, physical abuse, parental substance abuse or abandonment.
-Almost 40 percent of these children will remain in foster care for more than two years.
+Almost 40 percent of these children will remain in foster and kinship care for more than two years.

 Obstacles to Healthcare

-- Most children entering foster care do not receive comprehensive developmental or psychological evaluations during placement.
+- Most children entering foster and kinship care do not receive comprehensive developmental or psychological evaluations during placement.

-- State Medicaid insurance provided to children in foster care is not accepted by many community providers, so many foster care parents are forced to use emergency departments and urgent care centers for routine care.
+- Medicaid-managed insurance provided to children in foster and kinship care is not accepted by many community providers, so many foster and kinship care parents are forced to use emergency departments and urgent care centers for routine care.

-- Nearly one quarter of foster care children experience three or more placements while in care.
-One third of children re-enter the foster care system after being returned home.
+- Nearly one quarter of foster and kinship care children experience three or more placements while in care.
+One third of children re-enter the child welfare system after being returned home.
 In most cases, every time a child goes into a new home, he or she is taken to a new doctor with no records of previous healthcare.

 - Lack of continuity results in this high-risk group receiving inadequate preventive care as well as under-diagnosis and under-treatment of healthcare problems.

 - Between 30 percent and 80 percent of foster and kinship care children have chronic medical problems.

 - Up to 70 percent of foster and kinship care children have behavioral concerns.